openaccesstoimmigrants/EmpowerItaly/1.MASHUP/mashupReadMe.md

  ## **[WHO]**
-Apart from continue communication and brainstorm moments, this part has been under the responsibility of Camila and Giusy.
+Apart from continue communication and brainstorm moments, this part has been under the responsibility of @camilasamurai and @teragramgius

 ## **[HOW]**
 Libraries and Frameworks we used in this section: